kkerwin1/Total-RP-3/README.md

+This repository is a local copy of the TRP3 addon by Ellypse, et al. It is included in the TRP3: Legends repository for reference.
+The TRP3 repository (as distinct from TRP3: Legends repository) is incorporated here as a submodule; cf <https://git-scm.com/book/en/v2/Git-Tools-Submodules> for further details.
+The text below is written by the authors of TRP3.

 # Total RP 3 is the brand new roleplay add-on from the creators of Total RP 1 and 2!

 Download on [Curse].